How to write AI and SEO friendly blog posts that get found (2026 guide)

 -

 Not at all.
 It has changed the way that we blog though.
 Now that anyone can thrash out an article on any topic using AI, it’s super important that your blog articles have depth, show your unique perspective, are genuinely helpful for people and demonstrate that you are experienced and trustworthy in the topic you’re writing about.
-This is what Google now prioritises.
+This is what Google and AI tools prioritise.
 As such, SEO industry leaders are now recommending that you write less but longer, more in-depth articles.
 It’s very much about quality over quantity.

 -